 ROLAND U-220 - Vintage Sound / Synth Module

 Capabilities of the CASIO WK-7500 Workstation

 Important! - This Jim Beam promotional guitar is not connected to Gibson in any way, other than the guitar style approximates that of a Gibson ES-335.

-The Jim Beam Devil's Cut ES 335 Chinese clone hollow body 6 string electric guitar is not the worst build quality that I have ever seen, but it sure as hell comes real close.
+The Jim Beam Devil's Cut ES 335 Chinese clone hollow body 6 string electric guitar is not the worst build quality that I have ever seen, but it sure as Hell comes real close.
 While I'm fond of an occasional whisky, as a musician, you would need to down at least half a bottle before this guitar would start looking (or sounding) any good.
-Even the application of the Devil's Cut decal artwork (in my estimation, the best part of the whole guitar), is as rough as three day old moonshine.
+Even the application of the Devil's Cut decal artwork (in my estimation, the very best part of the whole guitar), is as rough as three day old moonshine.

 That's not to say the Devil's Cut hollow body isn't salvageable as a musical instrument.
 The one that was brought to me for repair and setup, was turned into a fully functional and playable electric guitar.
 It's just that the effort to make that happen probably exceeds the worthiness and monetary value of these particular instruments.

 The Jim Beam Devil's Cut hollow body 335 style guitar clones are unbranded guitars with no serial number.
 Perhaps the manufacturer does not want to cop the blame for this travesty of guitar making.
 They are absolutely not made by or under licence from Gibson.